 - a sedative (Valium, Xanax, BuSpar, and others);

 - stomach acid reducers (Prevacid, Zofran, and others).

-This list is not complete and there are many other drugs that can interact with boceprevir.
-Tell your doctor about all medications you use.
-This includes prescription, over-the-counter, vitamin, and herbal products.
-Do not start a new medication without telling your doctor.
-Keep a list of all your medicines and show it to any healthcare provider who treats you.
+This list is not complete and many other drugs can interact with boceprevir.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Give a list of all your medicines to any healthcare provider who treats you.

 Where can I get more information?

 Your pharmacist can provide more information about boceprevir.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.